-• The DSL/DSO will decide if further information is required to decide on the best response.

-• Staff should be asked to provide relevant facts about the circumstances of pupils involved which could influence the decisions of the DSL/DSO.

-• In incidents that involve young people not at Expanse College, the DSL will decide if there is a need to contact another college, setting or individual.

-• If it is felt that there is 'reasonable cause to suspect that' the victim is 'suffering, or likely to suffer, significant harm', it might be appropriate to temporarily educate in an alternative class/setting the pupil against whom an allegation of abuse has been made whilst the investigation is carried out.

-• When necessary, the DSL will take advice from Children's Social Care and or the Police on the investigation of such allegations and will take all appropriate action to ensure the safety and welfare of all pupils involved, including the pupil or pupils accused of abuse.

-• If a pupil against whom an allegation of abuse has been made is required to be interviewed by the police, then the pupil will be supported during the interview by an appropriate adult.
+- The DSL/DSO will decide if further information is required to decide on the best response. - Staff should be asked to provide relevant facts about the circumstances of the students involved which could influence the decisions of the DSL/DSO. - In incidents that involve young people not at Expanse College, the DSL will decide if there is a need to contact another college, setting or individual. - If it is felt that there is 'reasonable cause to suspect that' the victim is 'suffering, or likely to suffer, significant harm,' it might be appropriate to temporarily educate in an alternative class/setting the student against whom an allegation of abuse has been made whilst the investigation is carried out. - When necessary, the DSL will take advice from Children's Social Care and or the Police on the investigation of such allegations and will take all appropriate action to ensure the safety and welfare of all students involved, including the student or students accused of abuse. - If a student against whom an allegation of abuse has been made is required to be interviewed by the police, then the student will be supported during the interview by an appropriate adult.